Preparing for Labor & Delivery

 My best suggestion would be to take your watch with you.
 See if that is a helpful strategy for you or if you’d rather focus on your breath to make it through each one. -Amy

-As well as the physical benefits, it can have psychological benefits in helping women to learn their body and the sensations of the perineum stretching prior to birth, if they are very fearful of this.
-If you don't want to perform it yourself, it is worth seeing a women’s health physical therapist that does internal work to help you stretch this area out.
+If you don't feel comfortable or would rather not perform perineal massage on yourself, it is worth seeing a women’s health physical therapist that does internal work to help you stretch this area out.